 - Mow regularly, taking care not to cut the grass too short.
-During the prime growing season—spring and summer—this typically means mowing every other week.
+During the prime growing season—spring and summer—this typically means mowing once a week.
 You can mow less often as the seasons change.

 - Don’t water the grass too frequently or too often.
 Instead, water deeply on a less frequent basis, according to your region’s climate.

 - Fertilize grass cautiously.
-Try to choose the right product for your grass based on its mineral content, and don’t use too much at one time.
+Try to choose the right product based on its mineral content.
+Don’t use too much at one time.

 - Aerate your grass to help its roots get much-needed minerals and air flow.
 If you are wondering how often to aerate your lawn, consult with a lawn care specialist in your area.

 The above steps will go a long way toward preventing fungal diseases in your yard and pest infestations that can cause yellow patches in grass.
-When yellow grass patches occur, you can fix them slowly over time by implementing the above strategies to maintain a healthy lawn throughout the seasons.
-You can also hire a lawn care specialist to recommend the optimal maintenance schedule that is tailored to your yard, so you can enjoy a welcoming and beautiful outdoor space.
+When yellow grass patches occur, you can fix them by implementing strategies to maintain a healthy lawn.
+You can also hire a lawn care specialist to recommend the optimal maintenance schedule tailored to your yard so you can enjoy a welcoming and beautiful outdoor space.